t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

-where $A$ is a subset of a ground set $\mathcal{V}$; $\mathbb{P}(X=A)$ is the probability to sample A; det($\cdot$) is the matrix determinant operation.
-The property has an intuitive geometric interpretation: det($A$) is associated with the hypervolume spanned by the constituent instances.
-If the catalogue $A$ includes any pair of items that is almost linearly dependent to each other, the corresponding volume would be nearly zero, making $A$ unlikely to be selected.
-De-emphasizing such cases, the DPP-based sampling serves as a subset recommender that identifies diverse items.
-In this study, we set the batch size $k$ to be constant as $k=10$ using $k$-DPP~\cite{kulesza2011k} as follows:
+where $L_{\mathcal{A}}$ is a subset of a ground set $L=L_{\mathcal{V}}$ indexed by $\mathcal{A}$, and $p(X=\mathcal{A})$ is the probability to sample $\mathcal{A}$.
+The property has an intuitive geometric interpretation: det($\mathcal{A}$) is associated with the hypervolume spanned by the constituent instances.
+If the catalog $\mathcal{A}$ includes any pair of items that is almost linearly dependent on each other, the corresponding volume would be nearly zero, making $\mathcal{A}$ unlikely to be selected.
+De-emphasizing such cases, the DPP-based sampling serves as a subset recommender that favors a subset of diverse items.
+In this study, we set the batch size $k$ to be constant at $k=10$ using $k$-DPP~\cite{kulesza2011k} as follows: